ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04_Using_Types.md

 Type annotations make intentions explicit.
 This leads to code that is easier to understand and maintain, and it allows static checkers to assist you by catching type mismatches early in development.
-The type system in Python is gradually typed and opt-in – you can use as much or as little as makes sense for your project – but knowing how to use it effectively is a powerful skill for an intermediate Python programmer.
+The type system in Python is gradually typed and opt-in--you can use as much or as little as makes sense for your project--but knowing how to use it effectively is a powerful skill for an intermediate Python programmer.